sutanto62/Sibori/docs/home-improvement-todo.md

-[x] Apply statusBarsPadding at root; use spacing tokens [x] Split HomeScreen into HomeScreen, HomeSections, HomeMappers files [x] Add PreviewParameterProvider with sample states (Loading/Error/Empty/Ready) ☐ Add date/time formatter in core:common and use in Home ☐ Update UI tests to use testTags and stateless API
+[x] Apply statusBarsPadding at root; use spacing tokens [x] Split HomeScreen into HomeScreen, HomeSections, HomeMappers files [x] Add PreviewParameterProvider with sample states (Loading/Error/Empty/Ready) [x] Add date/time formatter in core:common and use in Home ☐ Update UI tests to use testTags and stateless API
 ☐ Mark helpers internal; minimize public API surface